paritytech/metadata-portal/docs/NOTES.md

     update              Check updates
     verify              Verify signed QR codes
 ```

+### `% metadata-cli auto-sign`
+1. This subcommand can update and automatically sign the QR bar codes from either a live node or from the GitHub release assets.
+By default, it updates from a node.
+    - To update from a node: `metadata-cli auto-sign -s node`
+    - To update from GitHub: `metadata-cli auto-sign -s github`
+2. Iterates through each chain in `config.toml`
+   - Fetches chain specs and metadata for each chain
+   - Generates a signed QR code for each chain spec
+    - If the metadata version is not equal to the current version
+        1. Generates a new video QR code
+        2. Inserts metadata into QR code

 ### `% metadata-cli check-deployment`
 1. Generates the contents of a `data.json` and compares the generated file with the hosted `data.json` stored at the root of the homepage specified in `package.json`; for example: https://metadata.frequency.xyz/data.json
 2. If generated vs hosted `data.json` mismatch, `exit(12)`